 ANOVA, short for analysis of variance, tests whether the average outcome differs across several groups.
-In a one-way ANOVA, you compare variation between the group means with variation inside the groups, which produces the FF statistic.
+In a one-way ANOVA you compare variation between the group means with variation inside the groups, and that comparison produces the FF statistic.
+It is the right tool when you have one categorical grouping variable, one quantitative response, and you want a single overall test instead of many separate tt-tests.

 For a classical one-way ANOVA, the test statistic is